 The Third Punic War: Carthage Must Be Destroyed

 After the Second Punic War, Carthage lost all of its overseas territories, and its navy was restricted.
 The war indemnities also crippled its economy.
+Rome made sure that Carthage was no longer capable of rising ever again.
+They did not want to face another Hannibal crisis.
 Surprisingly, there was a trade boom that brought great wealth to Carthage as it started to prosper again.
 This was not unnoticed by the Romans, who were always wary of Carthage.

 Carthage Must Be Destroyed